Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Evaluation

 \textbf{Models, datasets and metric}.
 We evaluate {\sysname} on LLaMA2-7B, LLaMA2-13B, and LLaMA2-70B.
 The mathematical datasets for evaluation include GSM8K~\cite{gsm8k}, AddSub~\cite{addsub}, Multiarith~\cite{multiarith}, Svamp~\cite{svamp}, and Singleeq~\cite{singleeq}.
 For evaluation metric, we report Exact Match (EM) accuracy of the predicted answers.

-\textbf{Baselines} We evaluate {\sysname} against three types of baselines: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \textit{CoT and few-shot CoT prompting}: We compare with widely-used prompts for LLM reasoning, including zero-shot, zero-shot-CoT~\cite{kojima2022large}, and the standard few-shot-CoT~\cite{cot} with 8 shots. \item \textit{Prompt retrieval}: we also compare with retrieval baselines, specifically using random, TopK~\cite{topk}, and BM25~\cite{robertson2009probabilistic} methods.
+\textbf{Baselines} We set three baselines for comparison: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \textit{CoT and few-shot CoT prompting}: We compare with widely-used prompts for LLM reasoning, including zero-shot, zero-shot-CoT~\cite{kojima2022large}, and the standard few-shot-CoT~\cite{cot} with 8 shots. \item \textit{Prompt retrieval}: we also compare with retrieval baselines, specifically using random, TopK~\cite{topk}, and BM25~\cite{robertson2009probabilistic} methods.
 We select as many CoT examples as possible using each method, without exceeding LLM context window.
 Random retrieval is to reflect the average quality of our CoT dataset. \item \textit{Prompt compression}: To evaluate the effectiveness of identifying crucial tokens, we compare the resulting compressed prompts from the same batch of CoT shots with state-of-the-art prompt compression baselines: Selective Context~\cite{li2023compressing}, LLMLingua~\cite{llmlingua}, and compression through GPT-4. \end{itemize}